pk2971/Praharshita/README.md

 Hello recruiter!

-I am a data science Masters student at Rochester Institute of Technology, I enjoy working with challenging and real-world datasets to derive meaningful insights and business-oriented solutions.
+I am a Data science, Masters student at Rochester Institute of Technology.
+I enjoy working with challenging and real-world datasets to derive meaningful insights and business-oriented solutions.
 I am looking for Summer/Fall 22' internships.
 These are some of my projects I've worked on.

 # [Predicting AirBNB Prices using Regression Models-Python](https://github.com/pk2971/AirBNB-pricing-prediction-analysis/blob/main/AirBNB_pricing_prediction_analysis_Praharshita_Kaithepalli.ipynb)